-Participants will be required to answer a maximum of 6 questions asked in open forum by the adjudicator over a 10-minute period.
+Participants will be required to answer a maximum of 5 questions asked in open forum by the adjudicator over a 10-minute period.
 All questions will be based on the particular article which the team has chosen to discuss.
 Team members will have the chance to consult one another before being required to respond.
-It should be demonstrated that all members of the team contribute to the presentation.
+Teams should strive to manage their time so as to address all 5 questions with all members of the team contributing to the presentation.